neondatabase/website/content/docs/reference/glossary.md

 ### Branch

-A copy of project data created from a current or past state.
-A branch can be independently modified from its originating project data.
+A copy of a Neon project created from a current or past state.
+Project data is copied using the [copy-on-write](#copy-on-write) technique.
+The data in a branched project can be independently modified.
 See [Branching](/docs/conceptual-guides/branching/).

 ### CI/CD